Home advantage

 In team sports, the term home advantage - also called home ground, home field, home court, home ice or defender's advantage - describes the benefit that the home team is said to gain over the visiting team.
-This benefit has been attributed to psychological effects supporting fans have on the competitors or referees; to psychological or physiological advantages of playing near home in familiar situations; to the disadvantages away teams suffer from changing time zones or climates, or from the rigors of travel; and in some sports, to specific rules that favor the home team directly or indirectly.
+This benefit has been attributed to the psychological effects supporting fans have on the competitors or referees, psychological or physiological advantages of playing near home in familiar situations, disadvantages away teams suffer from changing time zones or climates, or rigors of travel, and, in some sports, specific rules that favor home teams, whether directly or indirectly.
 In baseball and cricket in particular, the difference may also be the result of the home team having been assembled to take advantage of the idiosyncrasies of the home ballpark/ground, such as the distances to the outfield walls/boundaries; most other sports are played in standardized venues.

 The term is also widely used in "best-of" playoff formats (e.g., best-of-seven) as being given to the team that is scheduled to play one more game at home than their opponent if all necessary games are played.

 In many sports, such designations may also apply to games played at a neutral site, as the rules of various sports make different provisions for home and visiting teams.
 In baseball, for instance, the visiting team always bats first in each inning.
 Therefore, one team must be chosen to be the "visitor" when games are played at neither team's home field.
-Likewise, there are uncommon instances in which a team playing a game at their home venue is officially the visiting team, and their opponent officially the home team, such as when a game originally scheduled to play at one venue must be postponed and is later resumed at the other team's venue.
+Likewise, there are uncommon instances in which a team playing a game at their home venue is officially the "visiting" team, and their opponent officially the "home" team, such as when a game originally scheduled to play at one venue must be postponed and is later resumed at the other team's venue.